marghost/astrophotography/README.md

 ## Seestar S50 Photo processing
 This is my current astrophotography photo processing flow.
 For mosaic mode, i skip the pre-processing stacking script and work directly with the processed fits file compiled by the Seestar s50.
 If using regular mode, the stacking script tend to do a better job at stacking the subframes.
 It also has less artefacts.

-**Updated:** 2024/11/14
+**Updated:** 2025/04/06

 ## Pre-processing stack with Siril script

 1. [Download the script to preprocess your images](https://gitlab.com/free-astro/siril-scripts/-/raw/main/preprocessing/Seestar_Preprocessing.ssf)
-We’ve created a script tailored to the pre-processing of your seestar.
+They have created a script tailored to the pre-processing of your seestar.
 This means that this script expects to have several images which it will stack.
 In the current version of Siril, you need to download it manually by following this link .
 Place the downloaded file (Seestar_Preprocessing.ssf) in the location of your choice, then in Siril’s preferences, in the script tab, enter the folder you have chosen.

 2. Create the folder to hold your images
 The seestar only gives access to light images.
 Calibration is therefore not possible.
 All you need to do is create a "lights" directory in the folder where your images are stored.